Healthy Soils Are Productive Soils

 Improve soil nutrient availability and suppress disease.

-This results in good soil structure, strong nutrient availability and less disease.
+Productive soils have good soil structure, strong nutrient availability and less disease.

-Active carbon is an important component of good soil structure and leads to better root growth, water penetration and retention.
+- Humus, the most active component of carbon, is an important component of good soil structure and leads to better root growth, water penetration and retention.

-Underperforming soils cost billions of dollars in lost revenue each year.
 Healthy productive soils reduce disease, increase nutrient availability and improve water efficiency.

 Many broadacre and horticultural farmers are concerned about a steady increase in fertiliser use and a corresponding decline in soil quality.
 This reduction in quality is reflected in reduced organic matter levels, reduced quality and uniformity of produce, and compacted soils which requires more horsepower to cultivate.